 Challenges of Buying a Home With Bad Credit

-There are myriad obstacles in your way when trying to buy a house with bad credit.
-It’s a tough list to look at, but knowing the challenges that lie ahead of you gives you a road map to buying that house, toxic credit or not.
+There are myriad obstacles when trying to buy a house with bad credit.
+It’s a tough list, but knowing the challenges ahead gives you a road map to buying that house, toxic credit or not.

 These will be among your biggest challenges: